Film Studies Major

 Please be aware that cross-listed courses must be counted in all departments in which they are listed.

 Course offerings vary from year to year and not all courses are available every year.
 With prior approval by the department chair, one history/theory course from another institution may be transferred to the Wesleyan major from study abroad.
-The department does not offer credit for student forums, but uncredited opportunities to work on senior films are available.
+The department does not offer credit for internships or student forums, but uncredited opportunities to work on senior films are available.
 Consult the chair of film studies for further details.
 The Film Studies Department does not offer credit for internships.

 Students may become involved in film studies in ways other than class enrollment.
 The College of Film and the Moving Image houses the Wesleyan Cinema Archives and the Wesleyan Documentary Project.
 The Film Board (composed of Wesleyan students) runs the Wesleyan Film Series.
 The College of Film also hosts the Wesleyan Freshman/Sophomore Filmmaking Workshop.